lmiller1990/design-pattenrns-for-vuejs/RENDER-FUNCTIONS.md

 The next goal will be to render the tabs.
 We will also add some classes to get some nice styling, as well as show which tab is currently selected.

-## Adding Atributes to Render Functions
+## Adding Attributes to Render Functions

 First things first, let's render something!
 Enough console driven development.
-Import `h` from vue, and then `map` over the filtered tabs - I will explain the crazy `h` function aftwards:
+Import `h` from vue, and then `map` over the filtered tabs - I will explain the crazy `h` function afterwards:

 ```js
 import { h } from 'vue'